Franklin W. Ward: Later career

 In 1926, Ward was appointed Adjutant General of New York.
-He continued to in this position until 1934, when he reached the mandatory retirement age of 64.
+He continued to in this position until 1934, when he reached the mandatory retirement age of 64 and was succeeded by Walter G. Robinson.
 In 1930, he received promotion to major general.

 Ward's decorations included the Army Distinguished Service Medal, Officer of the Legion of Honor (France), Croix de Guerre with palm (Belgium), Commander of the Polish Order of Polonia Restituta, Grand Officer of the Order of the Crown of Romania, and New York State Conspicuous Service Medal.

 Among Ward's professional and civic memberships were the Sons of the Revolution, General Society of the War of 1812, Sons of Confederate Veterans, United Spanish War Veterans, American Legion, National Guard Association of the United States, Military Order of the World Wars, and 27th Division Association.
 In addition, he belonged to the New York Society of Military and Naval Officers of the World War, La Société des 40 Hommes et 8 Chevaux, Army and Navy Club of Washington, D.C., Army and Navy Club of New York City, and the Albany Club.
 Ward was co-author (with Frank T. Hines) of 1910's The Service of Coast Artillery, a textbook for the employment of heavy seacoast guns that was adopted by the War Department for army-wide use.
 In 1933, he published Between the Big Parades, a narrative of the American effort in France and Belgium during World War I.

 In retirement, Ward resided in Albany.
 He died in Albany on 17 March 1938.
 Ward was buried at Arlington National Cemetery.